agnathan/lab-sensors-arduino/README.md

 By the end of this module, you should be able to:

-*   Connect Grove* IoT Commercial Developer Kit sensors and actuators to your Up Squared.
+*   Connect your sensors and actuators to your Up2 board.
 *   Use the C UPM libraries to control actuators and read data from sensors.

 ## Deploy Your First App to the Intel® IoT Gateway